 What is the main purpose of getting a root canal?

 Dentists perform root canal treatments on severely damaged teeth.
-If the dentist is unable to save your tooth, a root canal and crown can help prevent an extraction.
-It is much healthier for your jaw bone to keep the tooth in your mouth.
-A root canal dentist removes everything from the inside of your tooth to relieve pain, clear decay, and clear infection.
+If the dentist cannot save your tooth, a root canal and crown can help prevent an extraction.
+It is much healthier for your jawbone to keep the tooth in your mouth.
+A root canal dentist removes everything inside your tooth to relieve pain and clear decay and infection.

 When is a root canal treatment necessary?

 Root canal treatment is necessary when your tooth has a large cavity, infection, or a break.
-If a regular filling is insufficient to remedy the problem, a root canal is the next choice.
+A root canal is a next choice if a regular filling is insufficient to remedy the problem.

 Getting a Root Canal Replacement

 Sometimes a root canal procedure does not permanently solve the problem of an abscessed tooth.
 You may break the tooth long after the root canal therapy, allowing bacteria to enter.
 A root canal dentist can offer a root canal replacement to help you heal.
 If you lose pieces of your tooth, your dentist may use a composite resin to rebuild the tooth before adding a root canal crown.

 What are the signs of root canals in teeth?